 Test Case Development / Design

-Once the test planning activity is finished, the next job for the testers or QA is test case development. in this phase, the QA persons started writing the test cases, and the testing team prepared the test data if required during testing.
+Once the test planning activity is finished, test case development is the next job for the testers or QA.
+In this phase, the QA persons start writing the test cases, and the testing team prepares the test data if required during testing.

-Once the test case is ready, it is reviewed by any of your team or by the team lead.
-And in parallel, the Requirement Traceability Matrix (RTM) is also prepared, which helps verify whether the requirement is full-filled.
+Once the test case is ready, it is reviewed by any of your team or team lead.
+In parallel, the Requirement Traceability Matrix (RTM) is also prepared, which helps verify whether the requirement is full-filled.

 Entry Criteria: Requirements Documents (Updated version of unclear or missing requirement)